-In FDA Voices, FDA Commissioner Scott Gottlieb, M.D., Associate Commissioner for Regulatory Affairs Melinda Plaisier, MSW, and Deputy Commissioner for Food Policy and Response Frank Yiannas, MPH, explain what FDA has been doing to support stakeholders’ work to comply with this rule.
-Below are a variety of resources to help prepare farmers and regulators for the start of inspections.
+In FDA Voices, Former FDA Commissioner Scott Gottlieb, M.D., Associate Commissioner for Regulatory Affairs Melinda Plaisier, MSW, and Deputy Commissioner for Food Policy and Response Frank Yiannas, MPH, explain what FDA has been doing to support stakeholders’ work to comply with this rule.
+Below are a variety of resources to continue to help prepare farmers and regulators for inspections.

-The link below provides information about the Final Rule on the Standards for the Growing, Harvesting, Packing, and Holding of Produce including related guidance, fact sheets, correspondence, news releases and more.
+The link below provides information about the Final Rule on the Standards for the Growing, Harvesting, Packing, and Holding of Produce including questions and answers, key requirements, translations, assistance to industry, related guidance, fact sheets, and more.

 The draft Produce Safety Rule guidance, published in October 2018, provides a broad range of recommendations on how to meet the requirements for most subparts of the rule.
 It also provides recommendations on how to determine eligibility for a qualified exemption and modified requirements of the rule and recommendations on how to determine whether a farm is covered by the rule.